 - ANSI/IICRC S500 Standard and Reference Guide for Professional Water Damage Restoration

-- BSR-IICRC S520 Standard and Reference Guide for Professional Mold Remediation
+- ANSI/IICRC S520 Standard and Reference Guide for Professional Mold Remediation

 - BSR-IICRC S540 Standard and Reference Guide for Trauma and Crime Scene Biological and Infectious Hazard Clean Up

-- BSR-IICRC S600 Standard and Reference Guide for Professional Carpet Installation
+- ANSI/IICRC S600 Standard and Reference Guide for Professional Carpet Installation

-- BSR-IICRC S800 Standard and Reference Guide for Inspecting Textile Floor Coverings
+- ANSI/IICRC S800 Standard and Reference Guide for Inspecting Textile Floor Coverings

 NOTE: American National Standards may be revised or withdrawn at any time.
 The procedures of the American National Standards Institute require that action be taken to reaffirm, revise, or withdraw this standard no later than five years from the date of approval.
 Purchasers of American National Standards may receive current information on all standards by calling or writing the American National Standards Institute.